MichaelMartinez/Caffeine_Industries/content/as3-madcomponents-tutorial-series-starting-out.md

 [MadComponents](http://madskool.wordpress.com/ "MadComponents-Blog") is
 an AWESOME ActionScript 3 library for mobile UI design and App development.
-It is really lightweight, fast and doesn't use any of the FLEX framework\*.
+It is really lightweight, fast and doesn't use any of the FLEX framework.
 MadComponents provides all the tools to make really nice functional mobile apps with Flash.
 One can choose to use pure ActionScript or use a combination of AS3 and XML.
 The XML implementation with MadComponents provides a clean method to populate and define the